richistron/rails5-ruby-2.3.1-plus-node/README.md

-# rails5-ruby-2.3.1-plus-node
+# Rails 5 + nodejs == <3

-Docker base images for rails 5 applications
+This is a docker image for rails applications, it also has nodejs included because Action Cable, ES6 and some other gems depend in node.